 The real truth is here: you have changed significantly since the past, even five minutes ago!
 Rather than being stagnant since your last insecure thought or experience, you have gathered some insight into yourself and situations.

-Let Go of Negatively Charged Self-Descriptions
+- Let Go of Negative Self-Descriptions

 In your mind, what adjectives do you use to describe yourself?
 If they are more negative terms, it’s time to take a second look.
 Single, unemployed, ugly, fat, unlovable, are all highly charged words that are not true.
 There are nicer, more productive ways to characterize how you are feeling.